 Support from Experienced Nurses

-Benefit from comprehensive support from a clinical nurse specialist (CNS) who coordinates classroom learning and clinical rotations to provide the best possible learning experience for you.
-Meet with the CNS regularly to assess your progress as you work toward independent perioperative nursing.
+Benefit from comprehensive support from an OR Resident Facilitator, who in conjunction with a Clinical Nurse Specialist (CNS), coordinates classroom learning and clinical rotations to provide the best possible learning experience.
+Meet with the Facilitator regularly to assess your progress as you work toward independent perioperative nursing.

 You’ll also appreciate knowledge, counsel and encouragement from nurse preceptors who work one-on-one with you throughout your clinical rotations.

-- Can commit to two years of full-time employment in a Cone Health operating room (You’ll be asked to sign a contract.)
+- Can commit to one year of full-time employment in a Cone Health operating room department.

-- Will be available to work any shift, including on-call shifts, during your residency
+- Will be available to work any shift during your Residency.

-First, submit an application and resume online through the Cone Health Career Center.
+Submit an application online through the Cone Health Career Center.